Is “The Good Place” Really Good? Using Foucault to Explore Afterlife Engineering

 What Kind of Morality Does the Good Place Promote, Part Two: Deontology

-This is the next post in my miniseries about ethics in “The Good Place.”
+This is the next post in my miniseries about ethics in “The Good Place” (see Part One, Part Three, and all my other reflections on the Good Place here).
 All of this is part of a wider series I am writing about that TV show.
 In this post, I will talk about how the series portrays the ethical theory called deontology.

 Deontology evaluates the morality of one’s actions based on a set of principles or rules.
 Different deontologists may have different principles (ranging from divine commands to general values or principles of what makes the best society), but deontologists view strict adherence to it as key in evaluating whether something is ethical.